flammel/fission/README.md

 Fission uses the [Zweig](https://github.com/flammel/zweig) library to implement components.
 Zweig basically provides an enhanced way to include templates in other templates.
-It can do slightly more than Twig's `include`, but the exact differences are out of scope for this introduction.
+It is not a direct replacement for Twig's native `include`, but the exact differences are out of scope for this introduction.
 In Zweig, the function `component("templateName")` includes a template with the name `templateName`.
 Let's say we defined our navigation in a Twig file: